Our Kids Future?

 So What About Our Governments?

 - Energy Innovation and Carbon Dividend Act - a bipartisan, market-based, revenue neutral bill in the US Congress to reduce CO2 pollution AND reward citizens financially (about $400/month for a family of 4) AND improve our economy without expanding government.
 It is a win-win-win and currently is our best option to control CO2.
 Write a letter to your elected representatives as soon as you can to tell them you support this legislation!
-Please also check out the Citizens' Climate Lobby and the Climate Leadership Council (an industry group).
+Please also check out the Citizens' Climate Lobby (a grassroots citizens' group) and the Climate Leadership Council (an industry group).

 - Laws and development that encourage and protect bicycling and walking.